JasonNaicker/CSE_259_Projects/README.md

 % Group Member Information

 Rishit Maiti
-  * Contributions - Printed the 'S' alongside the A using the Recursion and Cut Functions presented in Recitations
+  * Contributions - Printed the 'S' alongside the A using concepts from the Recursion and Cut Functions presented in Recitations

 % Jason Naicker